mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 (sometime after Napoleon's exile) - but many have become so today.
-Payroll has been automated for a long time, but Software-as-a-Service companies offer end to end recruitment services that can be turned on or off as easily as when I ripped a A4 sheet of performatted paper.
+Payroll has been automated for a long time, but Software-as-a-Service companies offer end to end recruitment services that can be turned on or off as easily as when I ripped a A4 sheet of perforated paper.
 SaaS companies offer mobile apps that let people swap their shifts around, and still meet local working time regulations, and A/B testing has fundamentally moved advertising and marketing away from "brilliant